 - Wash your hands again after touching raw meat, using the bathroom, touching your hair or face, blowing your nose or handling pets.

 - Use separate sponges for dishwashing and cleaning countertops and other surfaces.

 - Replace sponges frequently.

-- You can also disinfect a damp sponge in the microwave, on high for 60 seconds.
+- You can also disinfect a sponge in the microwave, on high for 60 seconds.
 Make sure the sponge is damp.

 - Wipe up spills and splatters when they happen.

 - Never operate the microwave if it is damaged in any way, such as broken door seals or loose latches.
 Don’t operate a microwave when it’s empty, as it can damage its inside surfaces.

 - Do not heat anything metal in a microwave, including aluminum foil and dishes and utensils with a metal trim.

 - Steam can burn, so use the right coverings.
 Some microwave dishes have lids but be sure to vent them before cooking.
 Parchment paper or waxed paper allows steam to escape, so place it loosely over the food.
 Paper towels, placed over or under the food, allow steam to escape and catch splatters.

 Plastic wrap should fit snuggly over the dish to avoid splatters, but you should pierce the top in a few places to let the steam out while the food cooks.
 Remove the coverings carefully, away from your face to avoid burns.

 - Consider using one cutting board for produce and bread and a separate one for raw meat and fish.
 If you only have one cutting board, thoroughly wash and dry the board between food types.

 - Wash cutting boards with hot, soapy water after each use, especially after cutting raw meat and fish.
 Then, rinse with clean water and air dry or pat dry with clean paper towels.